udacity/create-your-own-adventure/english/hermione/hermioneHere.md

 Hermione is always getting into trouble with Ron and Harry.
-They could be at Hagrid's hut, chasing Voldemort or in town having a butter beer.
+They could be at Hagrid's hut or in town having a butter beer.

+Instead of wasting time, they also could go chase Voldemort.

 Today they decide to: